Assistance in connection with the Corona crisis

 Adjustment of advance payments:

-Companies, self-employed and freelancers can have the amount of their advance payments adjusted for income tax, corporate income tax and trade tax if their income from the corona pandemic in the current year is expected to be lower than expected before the corona pandemic, and the application has been submitted to the tax office by 30/06/2022.
+Companies, self-employed and freelancers can have the amount of their advance payments adjusted for income tax, corporate income tax and trade tax if their income from the corona pandemic in 2020 and 2021 is likely to be lower than before the corona pandemic, and the application has been submitted to the tax office by 30/06/2022.

 Suspension of enforcement measures: